turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 })
 ```

 Now let's look at our app's `render` function, it returns a `Header` and a `ToDontList` component.
 Let's make sure those exist.
-We can use the
+We can use the [find](http://airbnb.io/enzyme/docs/api/ShallowWrapper/find.html#findselector--shallowwrapper) method to find those components inside of our rendered HTML.

 ```
 // lib/components/App.js